Charles Maurras

-Charles-Marie-Photius Maurras (/mɔːˈrɑːs/; [ʃaʁl moʁas]; 20 April 1868 – 16 November 1952) was a French author, politician, poet, and critic.
-He was an organizer and principal philosopher of Action Française, a political movement that is monarchist, anti-parliamentarist, and counter-revolutionary.
-Maurras also held anti-communist, anti-masonic, anti-protestant, and anti-Semitic views, though he was highly critical of Nazism, referring to it as "stupidity".
-His ideas greatly influenced National Catholicism and integral nationalism, with a major tenet of his views being that "a true nationalist places his country above everything".
+Charles-Marie-Photius Maurras (/mɔːˈrɑːs/; [ʃaʁl moʁas]; 20 April 1868 – 16 November 1952) was a French author, politician, poet and critic.
+He was an organiser and principal philosopher of Action Française, a political movement that was monarchist, medievalist, conservative, corporatist, integralist, nationalist, traditionalist, and counter-revolutionary.
+Maurras also held anti-capitalist, anti-communist, anti-liberal, anti-Masonic, anti-Nazi, anti-Protestant and antisemitic views.
+His ideas greatly influenced National Catholicism and integral nationalism, and led to the political doctrine of Maurrassisme.

-Raised Catholic, Maurras went deaf and became an agnostic in his youth, but remained anti-secularist and politically supportive of the Church.
-His ideas were opposed by Pope Pius XI, but received mixed to positive reception from Pope Pius X, Louis Billot, and Pope Pius XII.
-An Orléanist, he began his career by writing literary criticism and became politically active during the Dreyfus affair.
-In 1926, Pius XI issued a controversial papal condemnation against Action Française, which was later repealed by Pius XII in 1939.
+Raised Roman Catholic, Maurras went deaf and became an agnostic in his youth, but remained anti-secularist and politically supportive of the Catholic Church.
+An Orléanist, he began his career by writing literary criticism and became politically active as a leading anti-Dreyfusard.
+In 1926 Pope Pius XI issued a controversial papal condemnation of Action Française, which was swiftly repealed by Pope Pius XII in 1939.
+Maurras was elected to the Académie Française in 1938, and later expelled in 1945.

-In 1936, after voicing death threats against Léon Blum, Maurras was sentenced to eight months in La Santé.
-While imprisoned, he received the support of Mother Agnes of Jesus (the elder sister of Thérèse of Lisieux), Henry Bordeaux, Pius XI, and 40 to 60,000 people.
-During World War II, Maurras was a supporter of Vichy France, believing that Free France was being manipulated by the Soviet Union.
-He wrote many anti-Semitic articles during its regime, but was opposed to Vichy's deportation of Jews.
-He explained his support for Vichy, writing that "As a royalist I never lost sight of the necessity of monarchy.
-But to invest the royal heir the heritage had to be saved."
-After its collapse, he was arrested and accused of complicity with the enemy.
-Following a political trial, he was convicted for incitement to murder, receiving Indignité nationale and a life sentence.
-In 1951, after falling ill, he was transferred to a hospital and later received a medical pardon.
-In his final days, he reverted to Catholicism and received the last rites shortly before his death.
+In 1936, after voicing death threats against the socialist politician Léon Blum, Maurras was sentenced to eight months in La Santé.
+While imprisoned he received the support of Marie-Pauline Martin, Henry Bordeaux, Pius XI and up to 60,000 sympathetic citizens.
+During the Second World War Maurras opposed Nazi Germany and Fascist Italy, but supported Vichy France, believing that Free France was a puppet state of the Soviet Union.
+He explained his support for Vichy, writing: "As a royalist I never lost sight of the necessity of monarchy.
+But to enthrone the royal heir, the heritage had to be saved."
+After Vichy's collapse he was arrested and accused of complicity with the enemy.
+Following a political trial he was convicted of incitement to murder, and received Indignité nationale and a life sentence.
+In 1951, after falling ill, he was transferred to a hospital and subsequently received a medical pardon.
+In his final days he reverted to Catholicism and received the last rites shortly before his death.